Decomposition of free cumulants: Convolutions

-where by `mixed products' we understand products of Boolean cumulants of variables from different algebras. \item Using the framework of Motzkin cumulants, we will show that the mixed products of Boolean cumulants can be written as linear combinations of products of `linearized expressions' (they will be related to convolutions indexed by nonconstant Motzkin paths).
+where $\mu_1\convolution\mu_2$ is the Boolean product of the functionals $\mu_1$ and $\mu_2$ defined on the free product of ${\mathbb C}\langle (X_{k,1})_{k\in I}\rangle$ and ${\mathbb C}\langle (X_{k,2})_{k\in I}\rangle$ without identification of units. \item In general, \(\Delta(X_{k_1}\cdots X_{k_n})\) is a sum of mixed products of Boolean cumulants, where by mixed products we mean products of Boolean cumulants involving variables from different algebras. \item Using the framework of Motzkin cumulants, we will show that the mixed products of Boolean cumulants can be written as linear combinations of products of `linearized expressions' (they will be related to convolutions indexed by nonconstant Motzkin paths).
 Denote the scalar-valued Motzkin cumulants

 for $w=j_1\ldots j_n$, where $\zeta$ is defined in Theorem 10.1. \end{enumerate} } \end{Remark}